Towner County Living Center

 Residents Maintain Autonomy

-This metric is a measure of the percent of long-term care patients that needed increased assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and continence.
-Many argue this is a reasonable measure of a resident's well-being.
+This metric is a measure of the percent of long-term stay residents who needed increased assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and continence.

 Ability to Keep Residents Mobile